 To bond with a dog, it is important to establish ourselves as pack leader.
 We need to teach our dog what are good dog behaviors, and what are bad dog behaviors; according to us humans.

 Our human laws primarily protect people and not dogs, therefore it is up to us to protect our furry best friend from situations that may cause him harm.
 This includes running into traffic, accidentally biting people because of unrestrained playfulness, or dog aggression.

-I always try to observe what my dog is trying to tell me, and make sound decisions based on his temperament and level of tolerance, as well as his likes and dislikes.
+It is also important to do regular joint activity with our dog, including daily exercise, dog play, obedience training, and grooming.
+Finally, communication is crucial in the bonding process.
+I always try to listen to what my dog is trying to tell me, so that I can make sound decisions based on his temperament, level of tolerance, as well as his likes and dislikes.

 Bond with Your Dog Tip 1

 Redirect our dog’s energies into productive pursuits.

 Most dogs naturally love running, chasing, chewing everything, jumping, smelling, eating poop, eating everything else, and rolling in smelly stuff.